npl0204/npl0204.github.io/_projects/Brain-Tumor-Detection-from-MRI-Images-with-Deep-Learning.md

    - Improve early detection and classification of brain tumors using advanced techniques.
 2. Benefits
    - Better Patient Outcomes: Early detection and accurate classification enable timely intervention and tailored treatment plans.
-   - Enhanced Healthcare Efficiency: Early detection reduces invasive procedures, healthcare costs, and optimizes resource allocation.
+   - Enhanced Healthcare Efficiency: Early detection reduces invasive procedures, and healthcare costs, and optimizes resource allocation.
-   - Empowering Healthcare Providers: Reliable deep learning model assists in accurate diagnoses, reducing manual analysis burden.
+   - Empowering Healthcare Providers: A reliable deep learning model assists in accurate diagnoses, reducing manual analysis burden.
    - Advancement in Research and Knowledge: Contributes to the knowledge base in brain tumor detection, fostering collaboration and advancements.

 ## Deep Learning and Explorations